hackforla/website-wiki/docs/DR/decision-records-management.md

 !!! success "Solution Adopted"
     1. In the `adopted` directory, create a new markdown file for the decision record.
     2. Name the file using the format `<short-description>.md`, replacing `<short-description>` with a brief description of the decision.
-For example, `HTML-img-tag-standardization.md`
+For example, `standardize-html-img-tag.md`
-    3. Use the Decision Record Template provided below, and fill in the relevant information for your decision record:
+    3. Use the Decision Record Template provided below, and fill in the relevant information for your decision record.
+    4. Once you have created the new decision record file, make sure to include it in the [List of Decision Records](index.md#list-of-decision-records) section in the `docs/DR/index.md` page.
     ``` markdown

     ---